Garage-at-EEE/ENITIO18/README.md

 * [Handcrank Car](https://github.com/Garage-at-EEE/ENITIO18/tree/master/RF%20Car)

 ## Team
-ENITIO 2018 Tech Team is headed by Kenneth Chee, supported by Tan Pin Da and Xiao Feng.
+ENITIO 2018 Tech Team is headed by Kenneth Chee Wai Kuin, supported by Tan Pin Da and Xiao Feng.
 Each game has its own team of students who helped create the game listed in the Team section of its README.